 Bumper Pull Trailers

-Another advantage is the combined weight of a bumper pull trailer and the tow vehicle is unlikely to exceed 10,001 pounds.
-Usually, this is the weight at which a trailer is declared commercial and requires a special license to haul, but you will want to check with your state’s Department of Motor Vehicles in case your state has lower limits.
+The combined weight of a bumper pull trailer and the tow vehicle is unlikely to exceed 10,001 pounds.
+Usually, this is the weight at which a trailer is declared commercial and requires a special license to haul.
+However, you will want to check with your state’s Department of Motor Vehicles in case your state has lower limits.

-Also, a bumper pull hitch is an advantage for a first-time trailer owner.
-It is a more common style of hitch than a Gooseneck, which makes it less intimidating.
-Additionally, a first-time trailer owner is more likely to have a bumper pull hitch on his or her SUV or pickup truck than a Gooseneck hitch.
-As a first-time trailer owner, one will also appreciate that a bumper pull trailer has a normal turn radius, so the trailer will follow the towing vehicle as it makes a turn.
+Also, a bumper pull hitch is a more common style of hitch than a Gooseneck, which makes it less intimidating.
+A first-time trailer owner is more likely to have a bumper pull hitch on his or her SUV or pickup truck than a Gooseneck hitch.
+First-time trailer owners will also appreciate that a bumper pull trailer has a normal turn radius.
+Therefore, the trailer will follow the towing vehicle as it makes a turn.

-A bumper pull trailer, however, does have some disadvantages.
-With a smaller trailer, this means less space for living quarters or a dressing room in your trailer, and if you are hauling horses or livestock it also limits the number of animals you can transport.
-If you want to haul more than two horses, you will most likely want to a Gooseneck trailer instead.
+With a smaller trailer, this means less space for living quarters or a dressing room in your trailer.
+Also, if you’re hauling horses or livestock it limits the number of animals you can transport.
+If you want to haul more than two horses, you will most likely want a Gooseneck trailer instead.

 You’ll want to be careful when hauling heavier loads overall.
-You will need to make sure your truck is rated properly for the weight.
+Make sure your truck has a proper rating for the weight.
 If not, you will potentially encounter several problems while on the road, such as lack of stability and loss of control, including trailer swaying.

-These are not issues most beginning trailer owners consider.
-Also, since more novice trailer owners have bumper pulls, it shouldn’t come as a surprise that bumper pull trailers are involved in more trailer accidents as well.
+These aren’t issues most beginning trailer owners consider.
+Also, since more novice trailer owners have bumper pulls, it shouldn’t come as a surprise that more trailer accidents involve bumper pull trailers.

-One of the biggest advantages of a Gooseneck trailer over a bumper pull is its stability.
-The potential of the trailer to sway is minimized since the tongue weight of the trailer is over the truck’s rear axle instead of at the back of the frame.
-The increased stability also means a Goosneck trailer can accommodate more weight and be larger than a bumper pull trailer.
+Gooseneck trailers offer stability.
+Tthe tongue weight of the trailer is over the truck’s rear axle instead of a the back of the frame,.
+Therefore, this minimizes the potential of swaying.
+The increased stability also means a Gooseneck trailer can accommodate more weight and be larger than a bumper pull trailer.
 Goosenecks also have more room for living quarters if you want them, as well as more room for any cargo you haul.

-Gooseneck trailers have a tighter turn radius as well.
-This allows you to cut corners tighter than a bumper pull trailer and lets you maneuver the trailer in tighter spaces.
+Additionally, Gooseneck trailers have a tighter turn radius.
+This allows you to cut corners tighter than a bumper pull trailer.
+In addition, this lets you maneuver the trailer in tighter spaces.
 Although, this tight turn radius can be a double-edge sword.
 It can take a few tries to learn, and if you mess up you can take off the trailer’s fender, to say nothing of damaging street signs and others cars on the road.

 A Gooseneck trailer can have its limitations as well, though.
 One limitation is its size.
-You won’t be able to haul a Goosneck trailer with anything less than a pickup truck, and unlike bumper pull trailers, several Goosenecks are heavy enough to be classified as commercial.
+You won’t be able to haul a Gooseneck trailer with anything less than a pickup truck.
+Unlike bumper pull trailers, several Goosenecks are heavy enough to be classified as commercial.
 Also, Gooseneck trailers require a special hitching system, installed in the bed of a pickup truck.

-Gooseneck trailers are less common than bumper pull trailers, which means most pickup trucks don’t come equipped with a Gooseneck trailer ball in their truck beds.
+Gooseneck trailers are less common than bumper pull trailers.
+This means most pickup trucks don’t come equipped with a Gooseneck trailer ball in their truck beds.
 You will need a mechanic (and some additional money) to do this.

-Another downside with Gooseneck trailers is the storage of the trailer itself.
-Since Gooseneck trailers are usually larger than bumper pull trailers, storing one is a little more complicated than storing a bumper pull.
+Also, Gooseneck trailers are usually larger than bumper pull trailers.
+Therefore, storing one is a little more difficult.

-Both Goosenecks and bumper pull trailers have their own advantages.
+Both bumper pull trailers vs. Gooseneck trailers have their own advantages.
 Selecting the hitch that’s right for you will give you a better ride and optimize your trailering experience.
 For more information about Gooseneck and bumper pull trailers, feel free to contact us today!